LukeShu/leaguer/docs/DesignDocument.md

 ## Design Decisions and Components

-Project Leaguer is written on the Ruby on Rails platform and will use the Model 2 (MVC) design pattern/architecture.
+Project Leaguer is written on the Ruby on Rails platform and will use the “Model 2” (often mis-identified as “MVC”) design pattern/architecture.
 This architecture is comprised of three interacting components: Controllers, Views, and Models.

 Controllers
   : Requests received by the server are processed by a routing